nllz/IRTF-HRPC/draft-research.md

 Open standards are important as they allow for permissionless innovation, which is important to maintain the freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.
 It is at the heart of the Internet as we know it, and to maintain its fundamentally open nature, we need to be mindful of the need for developing open standards.

-All standards that need to be normatively implemented should be freely available and with reasonable protection for patent infringement claims, so it can also be implemented in open source or free software.
+"All standards that need to be normatively implemented should be freely available and with reasonable protection for patent infringement claims, so it can also be implemented in open source or free software.
+Patents have often held back open standardization or been used against those deploying open stadards, particularly in the domain of cryptography {{newegg}}.
+Patents in open standards or in normative references to other standards should have a patent disclosure {{notewell}}, royalty-free licensing {{patentpolicy}}, or some other form of reasonable protection.
+Reasonable patent protection should includes but is not limited to cryptographic primitives.

 Example:
 {{RFC6108}} describes a system for providing critical end-user notifications to web browsers, which has been deployed by Comcast, an Internet Service Provider (ISP).
 Such a notification system is being used to provide near-immediate notifications to customers, such as to warn them that their traffic exhibits patterns that are indicative of malware or virus infection.
 There are other proprietary systems that can perform such notifications, but those systems utilize Deep Packet Inspection (DPI) technology.
 In contrast to DPI, this document describes a system that does not rely upon DPI, and is instead based in open IETF standards and open source applications.